cksystemsgroup/unicorn/README.md

 ```
 ## Usage

 First, generate a RISC-U binary (full support of RISC-V is coming soon!).
-Refer to the [selfie repositorie](https://github.com/cksystemsteaching/selfie).
-Once selfie is installed you can generate a binary for a code you have written in a file (e.g `hello.c`):
+Refer to the [selfie repository](https://github.com/cksystemsteaching/selfie).
+Once selfie is installed you can generate a binary for code you have written in a file (e.g `hello.c`):

 ```
 selfie -c hello.c -o hello.m
 ```

-To display the available subcommands that Unicorn has you can type `./target/debug/unicorn --help`, or to display subcommands options `./target/debug/unicorn <SUBCOMMAND> --help`.
+To display the available subcommands that Unicorn has you can type `./target/debug/unicorn --help`, or to display subcommand options `./target/debug/unicorn <SUBCOMMAND> --help`.

 Currently, we have 2 main options:
 ### 1. Generate the BTOR2 file from the binary
 ```
 ./target/debug/unicorn beator hello.m --unroll 100 --solver boolector --out hello.btor2
 ```
-The above command generate a BTOR2 file (i.e hello.btor2), while the unroll option especifies how many machine instruction (state transitions) Unicorn should represent in the BTOR2 file.
-In this example, Unicorn uses boolector to optimize at word level the number of variables the models needs.
+The above command generates a BTOR2 file (i.e hello.btor2), while the unroll option specifies how many machine instructions (state transitions) Unicorn should represent in the BTOR2 file.
+In this example, Unicorn uses boolector to optimize at word level the number of variables the model needs.

 There are more options.
 For example, you can pass the option `--bitblast`, and instead the BTOR2 file will represent a logic (combinatorial) circuit.